oliver-moran/bahn/README.md

 - `sockets`: (default: `true`) If truthy then the WebSocket module will be loaded.

+Configuration can also be set from the command line.
+For example:

+    node bahn.js --port 8081 --database false --sockets false

 ## License ##

 All of the software distributed in this stack is released under the [MIT license](http://opensource.org/licenses/MIT).
 Node.js ([see license](https://raw.githubusercontent.com/joyent/node/v0.10.29/LICENSE)) and MongoDB ([see license](http://www.mongodb.org/about/licensing/)) are distributed separately under different open source licenses.